NEST-Protocol/NEST-Improvement-Proposals/5%_dao.md

 ## Motivation

-It is time to let DAO governance begin
+It is time to start an experiment to let DAO manage the reward

 ## Specification